Playtime Project

 The Lost Nose

-The Lost Nose is a joyful and interactive performance for children aged 0–5 and their families.
-It follows a gentle, curious clown who has lost their nose—a key part of who they are—and needs the audience’s help to find it.
+It follows a gentle, curious clown who has lost their nose — a key part of who they are — and needs the audience’s help to find it.

 The performance uses clowning, movement, and sensory play to explore big feelings in a light, accessible way.
 Designed specifically for early years audiences, it incorporates bright colours, round shapes, and soft textures to stimulate curiosity and encourage participation.